JoshPaulie/AsyncOWM-py/readme.md

 # An Async, Pythonic, OpenWeatherMap Wrapper

+⚠️ This is not a functional package, as I don't see a real need for it.
+If anyone would like it published on PyPi, create an issue.

 ## About
 **AsyncOWM-py** is, predictably, an async wrapper for "current weather data" from the OpenWeatherMap API written in Python.